imteekay/machine-learning-research/machine-learning.md

 - Bias/Variance tradeoff
   - High bias: underfit
     - If the cost of the training set is high, the costs of cross validation and test sets will also be high
+    - It doesn't matter if we collect more data, the model is too simple and won't learn more
   - High variance: overfit
     - The training cost will be low and the cross validation and test costs will be high
   - Balanced bias/variance: optimal